DataDuckETL/DataDuck/docs/overview/getting_started.md

     $ bundle install

 For customer relationship management, we use [Supported Source](https://supportedsource.org/).
 This means you'll have to get a client token with Supported Source in order to run DataDuck ETL.
-Run the following command:
+Ensure you have the Supported Source command line interface:

+    $ gem install supso

+Then run the following command to get a client token for DataDuck ETL:

     $ supso update